rohithmn3/demo-k8-sap/README.md

 3) get the logs                       # kubectl logs <pod-name>
 4) describe the pod                   # kubectl describe pod <pod-name>
 5) label the pod                      # we can add labels under metadata of the yaml file
-6) IP of the Pod                      # kubectl get pods -n demo-ns -o wide
+6) IP of the Pod                      # kubectl get pods -o wide
 7) exec into pod                      # kubectl exec -it <pod_name> -- bash
 8) delete the pod                     # kubectl delete pod <pod-name>